-- 1. Increase the flows in the system by opening the A5 inlet further.
-If increased flows are not possible, open both the A5 and A7 gates to allow the ponds to become fully muted tidal or partially muted tidal systems until pond DO levels revert to levels at or above conditions in the Creek. - 2.
-Set in a series of flow diversion baffles at the pond discharge for directing the water from more suitable DO water levels to achieve maximum oxygen uptake. - 3.
-Cease nighttime discharges due to diurnal pattern. - 4.
-Close discharge gates completely until DO levels meet standards.
+1. Increase the flows in the system by opening the A5 inlet further.
+If increased flows are not possible, fully open both the A5 and A7 gates to allow the ponds to become muted tidal systems until pond DO levels revert to levels at or above conditions in the Creek.

-- 5. Close discharge gates completely for a period of time each month when low tides occur primarily at night.
+2. Set in a series of flow diversion baffles at the pond discharge for directing the water from more suitable DO water levels to achieve maximum oxygen uptake.

-- 6. Mechanically harvest dead algae.
+5. Close discharge gates completely for a period of time each month when low tides occur primarily at night.

-- 7. Install solar aeration circulators.
+- 6. Mechanically harvest dead algae. - 7.
+Install solar aeration circulators.